Zyxel CloudCNM SecuManager 3.1.0 and 3.1.1 has the axiros password for the root account.

 Zyxel CloudCNM SecuManager 3.1.0 and 3.1.1 has a hardcoded RSA SSH key for the root account.

-A vulnerability has been found in E-Lins H685, H685f, H700, H720, H750, H820, H820Q, H820Q0 and H900 up to 3.2 and classified as critical.
-This vulnerability affects unknown code of the component OEM Backend.
+A vulnerability was found in 274056675 springboot-openai-chatgpt e84f6f5.
+It has been classified as critical.
+This affects an unknown part of the file /chatgpt-boot/src/main/java/org/springblade/modules/mjkj/controller/OpenController.java.
 The manipulation leads to hard-coded credentials.
-The attack can be initiated remotely.
+It is possible to initiate the attack remotely.
 The exploit has been disclosed to the public and may be used.
-It is recommended to change the configuration settings.
+This product does not use versioning.
+This is why information about affected and unaffected releases are unavailable.
 The vendor was contacted early about this disclosure but did not respond in any way.